-The Women’s Rights National Historic Park, operated by the National Park Service, celebrates the achievements made in the battle for women’s rights.
+The Women’s Rights National Historical Park, operated by the National Park Service, celebrates the achievements made in the battle for woman’s rights.
 Its three principal components are the Elizabeth Cady Stanton House, the restored Wesleyan Chapel in downtown Seneca Falls, and (adjacent to the Chapel) the Woman’s Rights Museum.

 The Wesleyan Chapel served as the site for the first Woman’s Rights Convention on July 19–20,1848, organized by (among others) Elizabeth Cady Stanton and attended by abolition activist Frederick Douglass.
 This convention sparked the development of first-wave feminism and the nineteenth-century woman’s rights movement, which achieved the vote for women in 1920.

 Some three hundred women and forty men attended the 1848 Woman's Rights Convention (nineteenth-century practice was to use the singular, woman's; later practice was to use the plural, women's).
 The 1848 Convention is best known for adopting the Declaration of Sentiments, a statement of woman’s equality consciously patterned on the Declaration of Independence and signed by about 100 attendees.
-The Convention also adopted twelve resolution, of which the most controversial was a then-unprecedented call for "the women of this country to secure to themselves their sacred right to the elective franchise" -- that is, the vote.
+The Convention also adopted twelve resolutions, of which the most controversial was a then-unprecedented call for "the women of this country to secure to themselves their sacred right to the elective franchise"—that is, the vote.